megaease/easeprobe/docs/Roadmap.md

 ## Product Principles
 EaseProbe tries to do two things but do them extremely well - **Probe** and **Notify**.

-1. **Lightweight, Standalone, and KISS**.
+1. **Lightweight, Standalone and KISS**.
 Aims to be lightweight, with as few as possible external system dependencies and follow KISS ideas.

 2. **Probe and Notify**.
 Aims to provide the ability to easily **probe** servers, services and API endpoints reliably and **notify** on status updates.